samuelolteanu/Local-Cloud-Bridge-for-Anenji-Easun-MPP-Solar-Inverters/README.md

       # Using -w 3 ensures it fails/timeouts if bridge is down
       command: 'echo "JSON" | nc -w 3 192.168.0.105 9999'
       scan_interval: 1
+      # Only mark as "Online" if we actually got valid JSON data
       value_template: >
         {% if value_json is defined %}
           Online
         {% else %}
           Offline
         {% endif %}
+      # If the command fails (exit code 1), the sensor becomes Unavailable automatically.
       json_attributes:
         - fault_msg
         - warning_code